 Later that morning the Fayetteville boss, Steve Mazda, stepped into Jack's office and stood at the door.
 He stared at Jack with an angry look on his face, but never said a single word.
 After only a minute, he turned and left, still carrying an angry expression.

 Nearly everyone in the agency's division of air quality knew that Steve Mazda could be a bit hotheaded at times, but eventually after a few days he would always calm down and fully explain the situation.
 In Jack's view, Steve was a rising star in North Carolina's environmental agency.
 Harry knew all seven field office bosses and described Steve as head and shoulders above the others.
 He had a masters degree in science from NC State University, whereas most of the other bosses had degrees in engineering.
 Steve was bright, articulate, and not afraid of agency reform and modernization.
 He had a fundamentally curious nature, an essential quality in this type of work.
 He asked lots of questions, encouraged discussion, and wanted all available information put on the table for consideration.
-Steve's behavior with DuPont Fayetteville Works seemed completely out of character.
+Steve Mazda's behavior with DuPont Fayetteville Works was completely out of character.
+Why?

 Jack thought again about how he might have to wait several days to gain an understanding of what was happening with Dupont Fayetteville Works and Director Undercash.
 Maybe Steve would explain the situation to him next week after some additional time to calm down.
 However, Jack was wrong about this.
 It was going to take much, much longer.